willfaught/willfaught.github.io/content/blog/2016-03-11-new-github-reactions-for-pull-requests-issues-and-comments.md

 - programming
 - reactions
 - voting
-title: New GitHub Reactions for  Pull Requests, Issues, and Comments
+title: New GitHub Reactions For  Pull Requests, Issues, And Comments
 ---

 Finally.